-Assistant Professor, Urban and Structural Entomology
+Assistant Professor and Extension Specialist in Urban and Structural Entomology

 Sydney Crawley was born in a rural city near Lexington, Kentucky (Go Cats!), and growing up adjacent to cattle and tobacco farms shaped her love of the natural world.
 She had an array of outdoor hobbies, including fishing, hiking, and cross-country running, which led to her interest in animal behavior and entomology.
 Sydney earned a B.A. in biology from Transylvania University.
 After a brief stint as an undergraduate research assistant in molecular virology, she pursued a medical and urban entomology career.
 In 2011, she enrolled in the entomology program at the University of Kentucky, studying bed bug biology, behavior, and chemical ecology, and graduated with a Ph.D. in 2016.

 Following a brief post-doctoral fellowship, Sydney accepted a position as a Scientist at Scotts Miracle-Gro in Marysville, Ohio.
 At Scotts, Sydney was responsible for supporting biological research associated with insect pests of the home, garden, lawn, and landscape.
 She designed and executed both field and laboratory research trials that supported multiple product launches under the Ortho brand.
 In her position, she learned to understand consumers’ and homeowners’ pest management needs and meet them.